mtlynch/resticpy/docs/index.md

 - `host`: Set the hostname for the snapshot manually
 - `scan`: Set to `False` to let restic skip the step of estimating the size of the backup (restic >= 0.15.0)
 - `skip_if_unchanged`: Omit the creation of a new snapshot if nothing has changed compared to the parent snapshot
+- `on_stdout`: Callback which will be called with each line of output of restic to stdout
+- `on_stderr`: Callback which will be called with each line of output of restic to stderr

 ### Returns